Things To Remember When You Feel Inadequate

 10. It’s Never Too Late To Learn Something New

-These are just a few examples of how you can commit to being a newbie and not good at something at any point in life, and find success and happiness in it.
+These are just a few examples of how you can commit to being a newbie and not good at anything at any point in life and find success and happiness.

 More things to remember when you doubt yourself

 11. Think of How Far You’ve Come

 Returning to our first point—you have to start somewhere—think of where you started when you get discouraged about where you aren’t.